-Turning Mistakes Into Mastery: My Mission to Help You Decide Better
+Turning Mistakes Into Mastery: My Mission to Help Leaders Decide with Confidence

 Decision Mastery was born from my desire to make better decisions—after experiencing the impact of too many poor ones.